About this cultivar:

 Melissa officinalis 'Aurea' (v) is a slightly smaller, variegated form of the common lemon balm that won't seed as rampantly.
 Flowers white in the summer.

-Claimed to have antiviral and antibacterial properties, the leaves of this bushy, perennial herb will release a strong lemon fragrance when they are bruised.
+Often claimed to have antiviral and antibacterial properties, the leaves of this bushy, perennial herb will release a strong lemon fragrance when they are bruised.
 They are useful for creating calming teas, lemon balm pesto or flavouring drinks (like Pimms) fruit or fish dishes.
 The crushed leaves are also said to help keep mosquitoes at bay when they are rubbed onto the skin, while the nectar-rich flowers, which appear in summer, are a firm favourite of bees.

 - Position: Full sun, partial shade